“Did it turn into a prince?” my sister, the Midget, asks.

-Which begs the question, what was I doing with a bunch of 5-year-olds and a frog?
+Which begs the question, what was I doing with a bunch of five-year-olds and a frog?

-I found myself volunteered into a class of 5-year-olds, equipped with a load of magnifying glasses and pots for collecting things in, and sent out into the school gardens.
+I found myself volunteered into a class of five-year-olds, equipped with a load of magnifying glasses and pots for collecting things in, and sent out into the school gardens.

-Children in Catalunya speak Catalan.
-At school they learn Spanish and English, but whilst these kids could probably sing ‘head, shoulders, knees and toes’ at me, anything more complex was not going to happen.
+Children in Catalonia speak Catalan.
+At school, they learn Spanish and English, but whilst these kids could probably sing ‘head, shoulders, knees and toes’ at me, anything more complex was not going to happen.
 Their English is only a little better than my Spanish.
-Some of the kids I could have said, “In English, ant,” a thousand times to, and still they would just point.
-Other children managed to tell me that the ant was black and had 6 legs, probably the effect of extra English lessons and English speaking au pairs.
+I could have said, “In English, ant,” a thousand times to some children, and still they would just point.
+Other children managed to tell me that the ant was black and had six legs, probably the effect of extra English lessons and English speaking au pairs.

 I lead the activity by the only method I could think of.
 I scrambled around in the dirt with excessive enthusiasm, picking flowers, tearing off leaves and catching ants, spiders and a single, beguiled frog.

 In England, I couldn’t have done it.
 We have rules back home.
 Us English are seen as very frightened people on the subject of child protection.
 A lesson I learnt the first time I was in Spain.